 What are the similar HTTP Headers to the Accept-Post HTTP Header?

 The similar HTTP headers of an Accept-Post HTTP Response Header are the Accept-Patch HTTP header and the Accept-Put HTTP header.
 The Accept-Patch HTTP header is similar to the Accept-Post HTTP header.
-The definition of the similar headers for the Accept-Post HTTP response header is below.
+The definition of similar headers for the Accept-Post HTTP response header is below.

 - The Accept-Put HTTP header only allows a complete replacement of the whole document, unlike the Accept-Patch and Accept-Post HTTP headers that allow the modification of an existing HTTP resource.